linode/docs/docs/networking/vpn/how-to-install-and-configure-an-openvpn-server-on-debian-8.md

 We'll make some further changes and additions to `server.conf` to increase connection security and restrict the daemon's priviledges.
 These settings can be applied independently of each other and while not mandatory, they are highly recommended.

 1. Require a matching HMAC signature for all UDP packets involved in the TLS handshake between the OpenVPN server and connecting clients.
 Any packet without this signature is dropped.
+Uncomment `tls-auth ta.key 0 # This file is secret`.

     {: .file-exceprt}
     /etc/openvpn/server.conf